 Are you a QuestBridge candidate, a first-generation student, or a student from a family with very limited income?
 Take our quiz to see if you qualify for a Quick Pass waiver of the application fee.

 Are you an international student?
 First-year or transfer student applicants who are not U.S. citizens or U.S. permanent residents should read our International Applicant information page in addition to the relevant pages above.

 Are you an undocumented or DACA-designated student?
-Please read our Undocumented Student information page in addition to the relevant pages above.
+Please read our Undocumented and DACA Student information page in addition to the relevant pages above.
 Additional resources: Educational, legal, on-campus and regional resources for undocumented students.

 Are you a U.S. veteran?
-First-year or transfer student applicants who are U.S. armed forces veterans should read our U.S. Veteran information page in addition to the relevant pages above) and also obtain an application fee waiver through submission of our Quick Pass online form.
+First-year or transfer student applicants who are U.S. armed forces veterans should read our U.S. Veteran information page (in addition to the relevant pages above) and also obtain an application fee waiver through submission of our Quick Pass online form.

 Are you a homeschooled student?
 Please read our Homeschooled Applicant information page in addition to the relevant pages above.